The Power of Vision

 · Samuel Beckett, the Nobel Prize winning writer, eschewed attending the award ceremony at the apotheosis of his success.
 He didn’t achieve ‘mainstream’ success until his 50s with Waiting for Godot.
 He was a shy and reclusive man yet one who provided us with some of the most renowned works of the century.
 Vision is not always of bold statements and orating to the masses.
 Sometimes it is shy, reclusive and introverted.

-I hope these examples of great people wrangling their faculty for vision for generative uses was helpful to you and will serve you in your own journey.
+I hope these examples of great people wrangling their faculty of vision for generative uses were helpful to you and will serve you in your journey.
 It is extremely important to be perspicacious in these matters so that we may attend to our own cultivation with the requisite dedication and care.
 We must walk this high and arduous path, attentive of the sheer cliffs of degradation and decadence on either side.

 “your life is your life